Learn how to get rid of Aphids (Aphidoidea) before they devour your garden.

-They are soft body, sap-sucking insects with many different species (around 600 in Canada) all varying in colour from green to black to grey to yellow and more.
+They are soft body, sap-sucking insects that will leave your plants weak and prone to disease.
+There are many different species (around 600 in Canada) all varying in colour from green to black, grey, yellow and more.

-They are very tiny insects that will devour your plant's leaves, stems and flowers.
+They are very tiny insects that will devour your plant's roots, leaves, stems and flowers.

 These sap-sucking garden pests will also pass along viruses to other plants in your garden.